Only race secretaries identified as such in the AU Office database can use EWINSPEED®. Login is required.

-If you are a club race secretary you MUST answer YES if your club is part of a combine.
+If you are a club race secretary you MUST answer YES if your club is participating in a combine for this race.
 Your club race report will still be compiled with clockings you import or add manually.
 If you answer NO you will be allowed to add the race as a club-only event.
-DO NOT ANSWER NO if your club belongs to a combine!
+DO NOT ANSWER NO if your club is racing with a combine in this race!
 Your club’s clockings will NOT be merged into the combine.

 If you are a higher level (combine/concourse/federation) race secretary you will answer YES and subordinate club race secretaries will use the race header you define.

 Edit a race: Click on a race in the Race List.
 You can VIEW a race defined by your parent organization (combine/concourse) but cannot change it.
 You can change races that you defined.
-If you change a race, the race result will be recalculated and must be re-upload to the NDB.
+If you (or your parent organization race secretary) change a race, the race result will be recalculated and re-uploaded to the NDB.